idrinth-thalui/core/dialogue/places/IdrinthFollowerDialoguePlaceGnisisIdle.md

 - I have a pretty good idea where all the old horses of Windhelm end up.
 Dunmer love horse meat.
 - Ah, that smell...
 I remember the last time she cooked that for me...
 - Hm.
 Redoran porridge.
 Simple yet nourishing.
-- A pity that skeever do not taste as good as cave rats.
+- A pity that skeever does not taste as good as cave rat.
 - Nothing against a hearty crab meat stew.
 - Now that is interesting: Dunmer-style vegetables served with Argonian-style fish.
 - I know, Dunmer cuisine can be even stranger than Bosmer cuisine.
 But I love it.